Religion in Belgium: Orthodox Christianity

-Oriental Orthodoxy

 There are significant Armenian communities that reside in Belgium, many of them are descendants of traders who settled during the 19th century.
 Most Armenian Belgians are adherents of the Armenian Apostolic Church, with smaller numbers belonging to the Armenian Catholic Church or the Armenian Evangelical Church.
 These churches have not yet received official recognition.

 Islam

 In 2015, according to the Eurobarometer survey made by the European Commission, 5.2% of the total Belgian population was Muslim.
-In a 2016 study, Ipsos found that 3% of the working-age, internet connected Belgian population declaring to be believers in Islam.

 As of 2015, it was estimated that 7% of the Belgians (781,887) were Muslims, including 329,749 in Flanders (forming 5.1% of the region's population), 174,136 in Wallonia (4.9%), and 277,867 in Brussels (23.6%).

+Judaism

+There is a small but long-standing Jewish community concentrated in Antwerp.

 Buddhism

 Eurobarometer 2015 found only 0.2% of the total Belgian population declaring to be Buddhist.
 Despite that, one year later Ipsos found that 2% of the working-age, internet connected Belgians were Buddhists.